NikhilRout/verilog-dsd/README.md

 # verilog-dsd
-Verilog implementations of fundamental combinational and sequential circuits (with testbenches)
+Verilog/SystemVerilog implementations of fundamental combinational and sequential circuits (with testbenches)

 ## About
 Starting out with Verilog during my first digital systems design class, I couldn't find a comprehensive Verilog guide with multiple examples all in one resource.
 So I decided to create this reference repository consolidating all my Verilog code as I progressed in class and my own study.
-It includes the dataflow, structural, and behavioral modeling of Verilog code for a broad range of fundamental combinational and sequential circuits, complete with corresponding testbenches
+It includes the dataflow, structural, and behavioral modeling of Verilog code for a broad range of fundamental combinational and sequential circuits, complete with corresponding testbenches.

+Update: I've also added some more parameterized advanced circuits from a FPGA System Design class I took.

 ## Projects (Combinational)
 ### Adders and Subtractors